HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 Be sure to make the best entity choice for your business.

 One of the first major decisions you will have to make as you start your new business is to decide what form of business entity to adopt.
 Depending on how you have organized your business and whether you intend to work on your own or in conjunction with others will play a large role in determining the type of entity you select.
-The issues here can be complicated which is why it is so important to do some research and seek out the advice of a professional.
+The issues here can be complicated which is why it is so important to do your research and seek out the advice of your attorney and CPA.
 Choosing the wrong business entity or not properly understanding all the filing and compliance issues can prove costly in taxes, and it may be very difficult to undo or change the entity type later.
-So, before you do anything, save yourself headaches and costs down the road and ask what makes the most sense for you.
-As a CPA providing tax services in Allentown, I can certainly help clarify all of this for you.
+So, this is definitely not something you should do on your own without the guidance of an attorney and CPA.

 The form of entity you choose will govern the liability protection of your company, as well as, have an impact on the way you are affected by income tax regulations and tax rates.
-The basic forms of business organizations can be broken down into five general types.
-Each type has both advantages and disadvantages with regard to both taxation and legal issues.
-The following is a brief overview of each.
+The basic forms of business organizations can be broken down into general types, each with certain characteristics, advantages and disadvantages.

 Sole Proprietorship

-A sole proprietorship is a business owned and operated by one individual where no seperate structure has been created.
-A sole proprietorship is not actually a separate legal entity under the law, but is merely an extension of the individual who owns it.
+A sole proprietorship is a business owned and operated by one individual where no separate business entity has been created.
+It is merely an extension of the individual who owns it.
 As the owner has possession of the business assets, he/she is personally liable for the debts and obligations incurred by the business as well.
-The income or loss of a sole proprietorship is reported on Schedule C which then flows to page one of the tax return and gets combined with any other earnings of the individual or spouse.
-Unlike a corporation, the net income is not potentially subject to double-taxation.
+The income or loss of a sole proprietorship is reported as part of the taxpayer's individual tax returns and the net profit will be subject to federal, self-employment, state and local taxes.

 Partnership

-If you wish to setup a business with shared ownership between two or more owners then a partnerships must be considered.
+If you wish to setup a business with shared ownership between two or more owners, then a partnership must be considered.
 Partnerships can be of either two forms, general or limited.
 In a general partnership, two or more individuals join together to run the business enterprise which will operate under the partnership name.
 Each of the individual partners will have an ownership interest in the partnership assets and will also be personally responsible for partnership liabilities.
 The duties of the partners, as well as, the determination of how profits or losses are to be shared will typically be detailed in the partnership agreement.
-Generally, partnership creditors typically have recourse to the personal assets of each of the partners for settlement of partnership debts.

 A limited partnership, on the other hand, is comprised of one or more general partners who are personally liable for partnership debts and one or more limited partners who contribute capital and share in the profits or losses of the business but do not play an active role in running the business and are not personally liable for the debts of the partnership.
 The rights, responsibilities and obligations of both the limited and general partners will typically be detailed in a partnership agreement.